 Why not set up a community economic development incubator or accelerator to help your business start-ups by providing a shared facility or virtual support system?

-Research supports the notion that many entrepreneurs (see the entrepreneurship definition in this section if you need to) lack adequate knowledge and financing.
+Research supports the notion that many entrepreneurs lack adequate knowledge and financing.
 Give them an edge.
+(See the entrepreneurship definition page in this section if you don't know what we're talking about.)

 An economic development organization or local government can start a business incubator or accelerator to increase the likelihood that start-ups keep expenses under control and find the business expertise and emotional support they need.